Paul Vinogradoff

-Sir Paul Gavrilovitch Vinogradoff (Павел Гаврилович Виноградов; – 19 December 1925) was a Russian and British historian and medievalist.
+Sir Paul Gavrilovitch Vinogradoff (Павел Гаврилович Виноградов; – 19 December 1925) was a Russian-British historian and medievalist.
 He was a leading thinker in the development of historical jurisprudence and legal history as disciplines.

 Life and career

 Early years and education

 Vinogradoff was born in Kostroma and was educated at the local gymnasium and Moscow University, where he studied history under Vasily Klyuchevsky.
 After graduating in 1875, he obtained a scholarship to continue his studies in Berlin, where he studied under Theodor Mommsen and Heinrich Brunner.

 Career

 Vinogradoff became professor of history at the University of Moscow, but his zeal for the spread of education brought him into conflict with the authorities, and consequently he was obliged to leave Russia.
 Having settled in England, Vinogradoff brought a powerful and original mind to bear upon the social and economic conditions of early England, a subject which he had already begun to study in Moscow.

 Vinogradoff visited Britain for the first time in 1883, working on records in the Public Records Office and meeting leading English scholars such as Sir Henry Maine and Sir Frederick Pollock.
 He also met Frederic William Maitland, who was heavily influenced by their meeting.

 Vinogradoff was elected a member of the American Antiquarian Society in 1897.

 In 1903, he was elected to the position of Corpus Professor of Jurisprudence at the University of Oxford, and held this position until he died in 1925.
 He was elected a Fellow of the British Academy in 1905.
 He received honorary degrees from the principal universities (including D.C.L. from the University of Oxford in October 1902, in connection with the tercentenary of the Bodleian Library.), was made a member of several foreign academies and was appointed honorary professor of history at Moscow.

 Upon the death of Maitland, Vinogradoff became the literary director of the Selden Society with Sir Frederick Pollock, a position he held until 1920.
 During World War I he gave valuable assistance to the British Foreign Office in connection with Russian affairs.
 Vinogradoff was knighted in 1917, and he and his children were naturalized as British subjects in 1918.

 In 1925, Vinogradoff traveled to Paris to receive an honorary degree from the Sorbonne; while in Paris, he developed pneumonia and died in a hospital there on 19 December. Аfter a funeral service at the Russian Church in Paris, his body was cremated, his ashes were transferred, and on 24 December 1925 he was buried in the Holywell Cemetery, Oxford.
 The epitaph on his tombstone was chosen by himself: Hospitae Britanniae gratus advena.